Ultrahackathon/donator/project_plan.md

 We use Facebook, Twitter, Google and GitHub APIs for authentication of users.
 Foursquare APIs are used for locations and check-ins.

-How did you benefit from Ultrahack-coaching or new talent recruits during Ultrahack?

 ### Background

-Introduce your team and your teams' background.

 Niko Kauppila
 I'm developer who has worked mostly with backends.